davidaley/MicrogliaChromBPNet/README.md

 - Successfully trained ChromBPNet models for DAM and homeostatic microglia
 - Models achieve Pearson R ~0.65-0.68 on held-out peaks
-- Variant effect predictions show higher predicted effect sizes (signed JSD) for variants overlapping peaks vs outside peaks, validating model specificity
+- Variant effect predictions show higher predicted effect sizes for variants overlapping peaks vs outside peaks, validating model specificity
-- Top variants with largest predicted effects in both DAM and homeostatic states identified for follow-up visualization
+- Top variants with largest predicted effects in both DAM and homeostatic states identified for follow-up visualization and (hopefully) future downstream experimental validation

 ---

+## Declaration of AI-assisted writing technologies

+I used Claude Pro to help perform light editing of programming scripts and formatting of sections for this README, however I did not use it to generate completely new programming scripts or fully write any text for this README, and whenever it was used, I made sure to review and edit any and all of the content that was produced.

 ## References